From Distributed Tracing to APM: Taking OpenTelemetry and Jaeger Up a Level

 This feature is ready and available to any OpenTelemetry user who wants to use it!

-Simply use the latest OpenTelemetry Collector to collect trace data, add the span metrics processor in the configuration, and plug your time series analysis tool of choice with a suitable OpenTelemtry exporter.
+Simply use the latest OpenTelemetry Collector to collect trace data, add the span metrics connector in the configuration, and plug your time series analysis tool of choice with a suitable OpenTelemtry exporter.

 With this open source contribution in place, we’re able to democratize aggregated trace metrics for the community.